Oregon Coast Trail Updates

--- #4 Astoria -- If you choose to drive up to the Astor Column, note that parking is now $5/car/year.
+-- #4 Astoria -- If you're driving up to the Astor Column, note that parking is now $5/car/year.

--- #8 Saddle Mountain -- The park and its trails closed after a windstorm in the winter of 2020-2021 and are not expected to reopen until the summer of 2021.
+-- #8 Saddle Mountain -- The park and its trails closed after a windstorm in the winter of 2020-2021 and are not expected to reopen until after the summer of 2021.

--- #10 Tillamook Head -- Blowdown trees from a winter 2021 storm closed the portion of the Oregon Coast Trail from Seaside to the tip of Tillamook Head, and the State Parks say the damage is severe enough that they cannot predict a reopening date.
-The good news is that the other trails in this park are open, so you can hike to the tip of Tillamook Head.
-Here you should note that a landslide in the winter of 2020-2021 closed the park road beyond the Ecola Point parking area.
-The trail north from there to the Indian Beach, however, is not only open, but it has been rebuilt and rerouted somewhat inland, so it's 2.0 miles instead of 1.5 miles because it follows a ridge inland along the way, but still has great oceanfront views at either end.
+-- #10 Tillamook Head -- Blowdown trees from a winter 2021 storm have closed the north portion of the Oregon Coast Trail from Seaside to the tip of Tillamook Head, probably until 2023.
+The good news is that the other trails in this park are open, so you can hike to the tip of Tillamook Head from Indian Beach to the south.
+There's also a new route for the popular trail between Ecola Point and Indian Beach, avoiding a landslide.
+The new trail is 2.1 miles instead of 1.5 miles because it follows a ridge inland along the way, but still has great oceanfront views at either end.
 Expect some mud because this wide trail is popular.
 The trail from Ecola Point toward Cannon Beach is still closed by a slide, so Oregon Coast Trail hikers have to follow the park road there.
 Overnight parking is no longer allowed in Ecola State Park, so the camp shelters on Tillamook Head are for Oregon Coast Trail backpackers only.
 Firewood gathering is not allowed, but backpackers can buy campfire wood at the site.

 -- #12 Lakes of the Coast Range -- The trail from Henry Rierson Campground to Spruce Run Lake is still easy to follow, but it now crosses a mile of clearcut land.
 The clearcut begins about a mile from the trailhead.
 At the trail junction at the 1.8-mile mark (a connector to the Lost Lake Road) the trail now follows a new logging road spur for about a tenth of a mile before heading off through the clearcut again.
 Uncut woods return about a tenth of a mile before Spruce Run Lake.
 The hike is still worth doing, but -- Ouch.